 - Then, place earth elements in each section.
-The selection of these earth elements are to correspond with the elements in the corresponding section of the bagua, so refer to the bagua map to place the corrects elements in the right spot in your design.
+The selection of these earth elements is to correspond with the elements in the corresponding section of the Bagua, so refer to the Bagua map to place the correct elements in the right spot in your design.
 The placement of earth elements is to enhance the energy in that particular space.

 Thank you for visiting today.
 I plan to write more articles in the very near future on this topic as I begin to build my own meditation space in my new apartment.
 So, please return and join me on this journey!
 Remember, together we light the way. 🔥